How to Structure Meetings for Maximum Productivity

 Deadlines and Next Meeting

 Along with the minutes and actions section, make sure you’ve agreed a timeline or date for any actions, and then if there is a follow up meeting, try to agree this too.
-If you cant get a firm yes from everyone, let them know you’re going to pencil something in the calendar for same time in 2 weeks and we’ll circle back.
-If theres any issue with it they can propose a new time, or failing that they might be one of the people i introduced in the first paragraph!
+If you cant get a firm yes from everyone, let them know you’re going to pencil something in the calendar for same time in 2 weeks and we’ll circle back (and actually do it).
+If there’s any issue with it they can propose a new time, or failing that they might be one of the people I introduced in the first paragraph!